iotaledger/iota.js/documentation/docs/tutorials/alias-transactions/04-alias-transaction.md

 ## Putting It All Together

-The complete source code of this part of the tutorial is available [here](https://github.com/iotaledger/iota.js/blob/feat/stardust/packages/iota/examples/shimmer-alias-transaction-tutorial/src/alias-transaction.ts).
+The complete source code of this part of the tutorial is available in the [official iota.js GitHub repository](https://github.com/iotaledger/iota.js/blob/feat/stardust/packages/iota/examples/shimmer-alias-transaction-tutorial/src/alias-transaction.ts).